EnKrypt/arvind.io/src/pages/posts/the-power-of-two/index.md

 Base 2 or binary is actually the most efficient system to encode and communicate any kind of information.
 All you need is two states which can be anything (on or off, black or white, 0 or 1), and a sequence representing a manifestation of these states.

-That is why the binary system was used and still is used in all digital formats and in all computers.
+That is why the binary system was used and is still used in all digital formats and in all computers.

 ![](./tab.jpg)

 What I'm trying to get at is that the concept of two, is more than just a simple number. \
-It's more than a decider what is even. \
+It's more than a decider of what is even. \
 It's more than the ... number of biological parents everyone has.

 ##### And it's also more than the number of genders that exist.